-Anyone having a complaint about the services of DHS, its staff or provider agencies can initiate the resolution process three ways.
+Anyone having a complaint about the services of DHS, its staff or provider agencies can initiate the resolution process in multiple ways.
 Options are:

-- Contact the Allegheny County Information Center which then forwards the caller to the DHS Director's Action Line (DAL), for response and investigation, if warranted. - Contact the DAL directly - Contact the relevant Pennsylvania Departments of Public Welfare and/or Aging
+- Contact Allegheny County Executive Offices or DHS directly through assistance lines, social media, or inperson. - Contact the Director's Action Line - Contact the relevant Pennsylvania Departments of Public Welfare and/or Aging